lidaichen1999/lidaichen1999.github.io/_pages/about.md

 ### Design of Library Resource Sharing Platform in Colleges and Universities
 <div style="float:left;"><font size=4>Team Leader</font></div><div style="float:right;"><i>Nov 2019 - Apr 2021</i></div>
 <br>
-In order to solve the problem of non intercommunication of university books, a university book database in Beijing was designed by using MySQL.
-The function of querying books among universities is completed by calling API interface.

 ### Research on the Evolution Law of Network Public Opinion on Inversion Events
 <div style="float:left;"><font size=4>Team Leader</font></div><div style="float:right;"><i>Nov 2018 - Apr 2020</i></div>
 <br>
-Used Python to collect the micro blog review data and analyzed the text, then set up multiple time nodes to determine thetrend of reverse time public opinion.
-The paper concluded that the response speed of public opinion has a certain lag.

 ### Design of Task-based Data Acquisition Platform

 <div style="float:left;"><font size=4>Member</font></div><div style="float:right;"><i>Nov 2018 - Nov 2019</i></div>
 <br>
-Used Adobe Dreamweaver to build a web version of the task publishing reward platform and used sketch to design the interaction of the page.

 Internships
 ------
 ### Institute of China’s Economic Reform & Development, Renmin University of China
 <div style="float:left;"><font size=4>Research Associate</font></div><div style="float:right;"><i>May 2021 - Jun 2021</i></div>
 <br>
-Used Python to collect and analyze the operation data of state-owned enterprises and central enterprises.
-Finally, according to the analysis, we can determine the degree of policy influence among enterprises of different types and industries, and quantify the degree of influence.

 ### China Data Center, Tsinghua University
 <div style="float:left;"><font size=4>Research Associate</font></div><div style="float:right;"><i>Jun 2019 - Dec 2019</i></div>
 <br>
-Analyzed and judged the factors of developed and developing countries, and participated in the basic calculation of total factor productivity (TFP)

 Honors & Awards
 ------